Baglecake/emile-mini/README.md

-# émile-mini: a lite enactive learner
+# émile-Mini: a lite enactive learner

-**émile-mini** is a lightweight, packaged demo of **enactive cognition** for research and teaching.
+**émile-Mini** is a lightweight, packaged demo of **enactive cognition** for research and teaching.
 It shows how intelligent behavior can emerge from an agent’s ongoing interaction with its environment—no static world model required.

 * **Package name:** `emile-mini` (TestPyPI)
 * **Import path:** `emile_mini`